mvcs-guide/python-mvcs/README.md

 This guide assumes OSX, but can be adapted for different platforms accordingly.

-First, we'll want need [Virtualbox](https://www.virtualbox.org) & [Vagrant](http://www.vagrantup.com).
-Docker uses Linux-specific kernal features so this is a must for Mac users.
+First, we'll need [Virtualbox](https://www.virtualbox.org) & [Vagrant](http://www.vagrantup.com).
+This is a must for Mac users because Docker uses Linux-specific, so we will be running Docker from within a VM.
 The following commands assume [homebrew](http://brew.sh) & [cask](http://caskroom.io/) are installed and will get us taken care of from the command line:

 ```
 $ brew cask install virtualbox